APMonitor/begin_python/README.md

 # Beginners TCLab
 ### Simplified Version of the TCLab.
 No background knowledge needed.
 These lessons teach you python interactively from beginners level using the [Temperture Control Kit](http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl).
+Purchase is available at that link.

 [About Temperture Control Kit](http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl)